The Well (Agents of S.H.I.E.L.D.): Marvel Cinematic Universe tie-ins

 To tie-in with Thor: The Dark World, the episode opens with a montage of footage from the film briefly featuring Chris Hemsworth as Thor.
 Director Jonathan Frakes said many on the series were "so excited" about this episode being the first official tie-in with the films, and figuring out how the film assets from The Dark World would fit into the episode.
 However, as the episode was being edited, the amount of material diminished, resulting in the very brief opening montage.

 The episode then deals with the immediate aftermath of the film, showing the series' characters literally cleaning up the mess left behind by the film's characters.
 Executive producer Jed Whedon explained that S.H.I.E.L.D. cleaning up after superhero events is something that has always happened, but never been depicted in the series before.
 Actress Bennet noted that it was not actually necessary for audiences to see the film to understand the episode.
 The rest of the episode's story deals with Asgardians in general.
 Whedon described this as the episode's story spilling "into more of the ancient aspects into Asgardians and how they visited us long ago, so we get into a little bit of that aspect of Asgard and how it's affected our planet in the past and currently."
 Coulson mentions that he consulted with Randolph around the events of Thor.

 Release

 Broadcast

 "The Well" was first aired in the United States on ABC on November 19, 2013.
 It premiered in the United Kingdom on Channel 4 on November 24, 2013, while it aired on the Seven Network in Australia on November 20, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.